KhronosGroup/glTF/specification/README.md

 <a name="scenes"></a>
 ## Scenes

 The glTF asset contains one or more *scenes*, the set of visual objects to render.
-Scenes are defined in a dictionary property `scenes`.
+Scenes are defined in a dictionary object `scenes`.
 An additional property, `scene` (note singular), identifies which of the scenes in the dictionary is to be displayed at load time.

 The following example defines a glTF asset with a single scene, `defaultScene`, that contains a single node, `node_1`.